filler for includes

 Darwin Crocodile Farm

-Located on the Stuart Highway about 40 k's from Darwin, this is a commercial crocodile farm with visitor facilities.
+Located on the Stuart Highway about 40 k's from Darwin, this is a commercial crocodile farm which used to have visitor facilities, however it is now closed to the public.

 For more on Darwin Crocodile Farm...